illusori/space-engineers-zi-pubsub/README.md

 To send events, you just send a command to the programmable block running the PubSub script.

 To receive events, you first have to register with the PubSub programmable block to receive those events.
 To do this, you just need to issue a `pubsub.subscribe` event with the `EntityId` of the programmable block your script is running on.
+Events will then be sent to the consuming script as commands.
 Simple!

 (Don't worry about `EntityId` being mutable, it's only used temporarily during registration.)